H-ZeX/RedBlackTree-Implement/readme.md

 # RedBlackTree-Implement

 - Implement accroding to CLRS 3rd.
-- In the end of `insert` and `remove`, use `verify` to check the five rules.
+- In the test, call `verify` after RBT's `insert` and iterator's `remove` to check the five rules.
-- Because the check's complexity is O(n), so the test will run very slow.
-Remove the `verify` if u want to use it.
+- Because the `verify`'s complexity is O(n), so the test is not fast.